NSteinhoff/advent-of-code-2024/README.md

 before they can be run.
 A [**Makefile**][make] is available which provides a consistent interface for running examples.

-Run `make` to see the usage information.
+Run `make help` to see the usage information.

 [advent]: https://adventofcode.com/2024
 [make]: https://www.gnu.org/software/make/manual/make.html